 Potential Research Areas

-For the academic year 2013-2014 our department is recruiting bright students interested particularly in the following research areas (listed in alphabetical order):
+Our department is recruiting bright students interested particularly in the following research areas (listed in alphabetical order):

 Autonomous Underwater Vehicles: The Memorial Explorer AUV is a large and capable underwater vehicle that is used for a variety of scientific missions.
 We are investigating ways of increasing the vehicle's autonomy so that it can remain underwater for longer periods and process imagery data from the seabed.
 Research topics include autonomous navigation and underwater imaging.